-When a student receives two referrals, the teacher will schedule a parent-teacher conference.
-If both parents and teacher agree, the student may be included in the meeting.
-Student participation is encouraged, when appropriate.
+When a student receives two referrals, a parent-teacher conference will be scheduled by the teacher.
+If both parents and teacher agree, the child may be included in the meeting.
 A behavior plan may be developed at this time.
-The teacher or parents may request the principal be present.
-Parents may request that other individuals be present at the conference.
+The teacher or parents may request that the principal to be present.
+Parents may invite other individuals to the conference.

-3. Suspension
+Suspension

 Upon receiving a third, sixth and ninth referral, a student may be suspended from school.
-The first suspension will be one day, the second suspension may be from 1 - 3 days and the third suspension may be from 2 - 4 days long.
+The first suspension will be one day, the second suspension may be from 1-3 days and the third suspension may be from 2-4 days long.

-In the interest of maintaining a safe and courteous environment, certain behaviors will not be tolerated and may result in an immediate suspension (California Ed Code 48900).
+In the interest of maintaining a safe and courteous environment, certain behaviors will not be tolerated and may result in an immediate suspension.
 These behaviors are:

-- Causing, attempting to cause, or threatening to cause physical injury to another person. - Willfully using force or violence upon the person of another, except in self defense - Attempting, threatening to cause or participate in hate violence. - Willfully and knowingly making a terrorist threat against the school. - Possessing, selling or otherwise furnishing any firearm, knife, explosive or other dangerous object. - Possessing an imitation firearm. - Possessing, selling or otherwise furnishing, or being under the influence of any controlled substance, an alcoholic beverage or an intoxicant of any kind. - Unlawfully offering, arranging, or negotiating to sell any controlled substance, an alcoholic beverage, or an intoxicant of any kind, and then either selling, delivering or otherwise furnishing to any other person a liquid substance, or material and representing the liquid, substance, or material as a controlled substance, alcoholic beverage or intoxicant. - Unlawfully possessing or unlawfully offering, arranging, or negotiating to sell any drug paraphernalia. - Committing or attempting to commit robbery or extortion. - Causing or attempting to cause damage to school property or private property. - Stealing or attempting to steal school property or private property while on school grounds. - Knowingly receiving stolen school property or private property. - Possessing or using tobacco or any products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets, betel, e-cigarettes, vape pens, etc., exclusive of physician's prescriptions.
+- Causing, attempting to cause, or threatening to cause physical injury to another person. - Willfully using force or violence upon the person of another, except in self-defense. - Attempting, threatening to cause or participated in hate violence. - Willfully and knowingly making a terrorist threat against the school. - Possessing, selling or otherwise furnishing any firearm, knife, explosive or other dangerous object. - Possessing an imitation firearm. - Possessing, selling or otherwise furnishing, or being under the influence of any controlled substance, an alcoholic beverage or an intoxicant of any kind. - Unlawfully offering, arranging, or negotiating to sell any controlled substance, an alcoholic beverage, or an intoxicant of any kind, and then either selling, delivering or otherwise furnishing to any other person a liquid substance, or material and representing the liquid, substance, or material as a controlled substance, alcoholic beverage or intoxicant. - Unlawfully possessing or unlawfully offering, arranging, or negotiating to sell any drug paraphernalia. - Committing or attempting to commit robbery or extortion. - Causing or attempting to cause damage to school property or private property. - Stealing or attempting to steal school property or private property while on school grounds. - Knowingly receiving stolen school property or private property. - Possessing or using tobacco or any products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets and betel, exclusive of physician's prescriptions. - Committing an obscene act or engaging in habitual profanity or vulgarity. - Disrupting school activities or otherwise willfully defying the valid authority of supervisors, teachers, administrators, school officials, or other school personnel engaged in the performance of their duties. - Committing or attempting to commit a sexual assault or committing sexual battery.